Z098/INVedit/README.md

 Other / Credits
 ---------------

+- Thanks to Jorch72 for the CS-INVedit this was forked from
 - Thanks to epaGamer for the program icon.
 - Thanks to [PhonicUK][5] for the download / update mirror.